Buchatech/dadjokes/README.md

 <img width="700" alt="image" src="https://github.com/Buchatech/dadjokes/assets/22551494/70efed66-548e-468c-b323-06b47502e58d">

 ## App Deployment
+This app requires a MySQL database.
+You will need to host the database somewhere.
+In the repo there are files with SQL code for creating the database, table, and for inserting the jokes.
+The folder path is /config /createdbandinsertjokes/

+- createDBandJokesTable.sql
+- insertJokes.sql

 I have tested two deployment options for deploying this app.
 These are:

 - This app can be deployed to the free tier on www.render.com with ease using these steps: [Deploy a Node Express App to Render](https://render.com/docs/deploy-node-express-app).